SachinSAgrawal/Board-Breaker/README.md

 Key D - moves right
 ```
 ## Permissions
-This code is intended for personal use.
-Please do not reproduce or distribute this code without my explicit permission.
+I am not the original owner of this code, however, the original owner has given me permission to edit and post the code.
+It is intended for personal use.
+Please do not reproduce or distribute this code without explicit permission.
 To request permission, email me at sachinagrawal0808@gmail.com.